 So far, you’ve been thinking about your personal brand from your perspective, but never lose sight of the fact your brand also exists in others’ heads.
 Getting some insight into that is therefore imperative.

 The final step is where you take those few key ingredients, with their extra detail, and use them to define your signature dish: your personal brand.

-How can I find out how others view my personal brand?
+How can I find out what personal impact I make?

-Getting a reality check is an important part of working on your personal brand.
+Getting a reality check for your personal impact is an important part of working on your brand.
 (Is what you’re selling what people are actually buying?)
 Ask yourself:

 - What’s my level of self-awareness?

 - How much attention do I pay to people’s reactions to me?

 - Do I really know what people say about me when I’m not there?

 - How could what they’re saying affect my job/career/business?